wkandrews/Predicting-UK-Election-Results/README.md

 ![Model 3](screenshots/model_3_results.PNG)

 As seen in the confusion matrix and ROC curve, no further improvement was made to model performance.
-As such, a final iteration using GridSearchCV was created, however model evaluation revealed no significant improvement to model performance either.
+As such, a final iteration using GridSearchCV was created, however model evaluation revealed no significant improvement to model performance.

 ```python
 # Set the grid parameters: